Cough and cold

 How long will your child's symptoms last?

-- Unfortunately, coughs and colds can continue for weeks before they get better.
-In addition, over the winter, children are likely to get one viral infection after another, which can make you think that they are never well.
-Things will get better in the summer months!
+- Over the winter, children are likely to get one viral infection after another, which can make you think that they are never well.
+Things will get better in the summer months.

 - Children under 2 years of age with breathing difficulty may have bronchiolitis.
-This is an extremely common condition that usually starts as a runny nose and cough but their breathing may get worse over the next 2-3 days
+This is a common condition that usually starts as a runny nose and cough but their breathing may get worse over the next 2-3 days.

 Where should you seek help?